 Bouts of depression or homesickness and feelings of longing to go home where things are familiar and comfortable are all common during the frustration stage.

-You stop constantly comparing and contrasting everything and you begin to realise that one culture is not better than the other, ?there is no right or wrong, they are just different and it will take time to understand and accept this.
+You stop constantly comparing and contrasting everything and you begin to realise that one culture is not better than the other, there is no right or wrong, they are just different and it will take time to understand and accept this.

-What can you do to get through this?
+Culture shock in France – what can you do to get through this?